matijaoreskovic/geodata-demo/README.md

 | imageVersion      | Image tag to be used insted of project version  |
 | dockerRegistryUrl | URL of the docker registry this image should be pushed to (applicable only for jib command) |

-To build (local) image wiht the latest tag run:
+For example, to build (local) image wiht the latest tag run:

 ```bash
 ./gradlew bootJar -Pprod jibDockerBuild -PimageVersion=latest
 ```